libimobiledevice/ifuse/README.md

 ## Credits

-Apple, iPhone, iPod, iPad, Apple TV and iPod Touch are trademarks of Apple Inc.
+Apple, iPhone, iPad, iPod, iPod Touch, Apple TV, Apple Watch, Mac, iOS, iPadOS, tvOS, watchOS, and macOS are trademarks of Apple Inc.

 This project is an independent software application and has not been authorized, sponsored, or otherwise approved by Apple Inc.